Expert in Machine Tools, Heavy Equipment, and Aerospace Manufacturing Technologies

 He has defined piece part geometry using CAD wireframes and surfaces and created toolpath for some of the most complex parts, including advanced aerospace jet engine cases and structural members.

-The methods he uses takes advantage of the CAD/CAM/CNC system and post processors to deliver geometry correct and verifiable in the toolpath to the machine tool with minimal operator intervention, such as edits or repositioning of the workpiece.
+The methods he uses to take advantage of the CAD/CAM/CNC system and post processors to deliver geometry correct and verifiable in the toolpath to the machine tool with minimal operator intervention, such as edits or repositioning of the workpiece.

 Expert has used Lean Manufacturing techniques since learning about it in 1985.
 Most recently he became a Certified Lean Six Sigma Black Belt.